davetron5000/naildrivin5.com/_posts/2019-11-11-solid-is-not-solid-rexamining-the-single-responsibility-principle.md

   - "What is 'better' code?"
   - "The 'Type Wars' Are Far From Over"
 ---
-Been thinking about the SOLID principals recently, and I'm questioning their usefulness.
+Been thinking about the SOLID principles recently, and I'm questioning their usefulness.
 They are vague, over-reaching, confusing and, in some cases, totally wrong.
 But they come from the right place.
 The problem is that they attempt to reduce nuanced concepts into pithy statements and lose a ton of the value in translation.
 This sends programmers down the wrong path (it certainly did for me).

 As a review, the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles are:

-* Single responsibility principle
+* Single Responsibility Principle
-* Open-closed principle
+* Open/Closed Principle
 * Liskov Substitution Principle
 * Interface Segregation Principle
 * Dependency Inversion Principle